 What is Ketamine?

-Ketamine was first approved in the 1960s as an anaesthetic for surgical procedures.
 Unlike traditional anaesthetics, ketamine doesn’t suppress breathing or circulation, making it a safer option in many medical contexts.
 It is also commonly used in veterinary medicine.
 Beyond its medical use, ketamine became infamous as a party drug due to its dissociative effects, earning nicknames like “Special K.”

 In recent years, ketamine’s potential as a treatment for mental health disorders, particularly depression, come into focus.
 It’s important to distinguish between medical-grade ketamine administered in clinical settings and illicit ketamine used recreationally.